Gavin-Persad/predictions/plan.md

     - create player game week score table on supabase (game_week_id, player_id, corectscores, points)✅
     - create player season score table on supabase (season_id, player_id, corectscores, points)✅
     - create functionality to update the game_week_scores(This will need to be done from a logic place, when the host updates scores) This will then update the season score table as well.
-(This can be done from adding the points and correct scores in the game week score table)
+(This can be done from adding the points and correct scores in the game week score table)✅
-    - add view table button to view season
+    - add view table button to view season✅
-    - create league table that pulls and sorts from player scores ( try to make this sortable by position, name, correct scores and points)
+    - create league table that pulls and sorts from player scores ( try to make this sortable by position, name, correct scores and points)✅
-    - add table to dashboard

 13. Test scoring and table works